Maev Creaven (Bach. Engineering, Post Grad. Dip Nutritional Therapy, mNTOI, mIFM)

 What I always highlight with each client is that it takes time and self discovery to adapt to a healthier lifestyle, hence the main reason why I offer three and six month plans.
 (How can one session sort out chronic symptoms?)
 But in the end it is creating a healthier relationship between you, your food, your body and your way of life.
 I am passionate about living life to the fullest and enjoying its fruits – we all work hard enough!
 It is a prerequisite with each client that she/he enjoys the process and to work in a partnership.
 The key is to finding out what works for you, focus on your strengths, add in some science and it will all come together.

-My other passions: reading, travelling, yoga, road biking [good weather!], good wine and chilling with friends and family in my favourite foodie haunts.
+My other interests: reading, travelling, yoga, road biking [good weather!], good wine and chilling with friends and family in my favourite foodie haunts

 Since 2016, I incorporated The Lifestyle and Functional MedicineConference trading as FxMed Ireland (Functional Medicine Ireland) .
-I invite world class speakers to Ireland to offer their gifts thoughts and research.
+I invite world class speakers to Ireland to offer their gifts, thoughts and research.
 Each year we are supported by national and international exhibitors and sponsors that aligned with my conferences values and mission.
-See below images from 2017.
+See below image from 2018.